 A word or two on the sizes of containers, however, may be of assistance to the housewife in purchasing canned products intelligently.
 The most important containers in which DEL MONTE Canned Fruits are packed are No. 21⁄2, No. 2 and No. 1 size cans.
-With the exception of berries and sliced peaches, fruit is graded for size, the large fruit being packed in No. 21⁄2 cans, medium sized fruit in No. 2 and fruit of a trifle smaller size in No. 1.
+All fruit is graded for size, the large fruit being packed in No. 21⁄2 cans, medium sized fruit in No. 2, and fruit of a trifle smaller size in No. 1.

-This grading does not affect the quality in the slightest, for as a matter of fact, the smaller and medium sized fruit, when selected for quality and full tree-ripened, is just as delicious as the larger sized fruit which goes into No. $2\frac{1}{2}$ cans.
+This grading does not affect the quality in the slightest, for as a matter of fact, the smaller and medium sized fruit, when selected for quality and full tree-ripened, is just as delicious as the larger sized fruit which goes into No.21⁄2 cans.
 All have the same splendid flavor-all are packed in the same rich syrup.

 The net contents will always be found specified on the labels.
-There is some variation, according to the variety of the product, but generally speaking, the No. $2\frac{1}{2}$ (large can) will contain from 27 to 30 ounces net; the No. 2 (medium can) from 18 to 20 ounces; and the No. 1 (small can) about 15 ounces.
+There is some variation, according to the variety of the product, but generally speaking, the No. 21⁄2 (large can) will contain from 27 to 30 ounces net; the No. 2 (medium can) from 18 to 20 ounces; and the No. 1 (small can) about 15 ounces.